watrt/gslx680-acpi/README.txt

 converted by XORing every byte with 0x88.

 The tool firmware/scrambled2tscfg will do this for you:
-./firmware/scrambled2tscf SileadTouch.fw TS_CFG.h
+./firmware/scrambled2tscfg SileadTouch.fw TS_CFG.h

 Once you have obtained the TS_CFG.h, you can convert it into a legacy format firmware image using firmware/tscfg2fw:
 ./firmware/tscfg2fw TS_CFG.h gslxxxx.fw

-The resulting firmware image is suitable for the original code this driver is based on, but starting from version 2.0.0, a new format will be introduced.
-The new format is cleaner and requires less format checks on the driver side.
-It also includes device parameters like panel width and height, number of touch points and others.
+The resulting firmware image is suitable for the all drivers based on the original Android code.
+To use it with gslx680_ts_acpi, you need to convert it into a new format.
+This format is cleaner, easier to process, and contains device parameters such as panel width and height, number of touch points and feature flags.

 A new tool, 'firmware/fwtool', is available to convert legacy firmware into the new format.
 You will also need to pass options